 Fishing off the rocks at Parry Beach will regularly net you herring and salmon.
 Just before arriving at Parry beach a 1.2 metre dhufish (a land record I believe) was caught off the rocks.
 Apparently they come in to rest after mating season, and this one was huge!

 Overall, Parry Beach is truly a remarkable place to stay.
 It’s one of the few places left that you can have a camp fire, and it is fantastic value.
-So much so, that we included it in 30 unbelievable camp sites in WA.
+So much so, that we included it in 30 of the best WA Camping options.
 If you are looking for somewhere to stay for a few days to relax and enjoy the incredible area, I’d highly recommend Parry Beach!